War in Ukraine. Weekly digest of the key events

 - On April 15, overnight missile strikes partially destroyed the Vizar machine-building plant on the outskirts of Kyiv, which produced the Neptun anti-ship missile.

-- At the same time, in the territories of Kyiv region liberated from Russian invaders, law enforcement officers have already found more than 900 bodies of civilians — it is double the number announced two weeks ago by Ukrainian authorities.
+- At the same time, in the territories of Kyiv oblast liberated from Russian invaders, law enforcement officers have already found more than 900 bodies of civilians — it is double the number announced two weeks ago by Ukrainian authorities.
 Most of them have gunshot wounds.

 - Despite the focus on the eastern offensive, Russian forces also struck several cities across the country in the recent week, including Lviv in the west.
 On April 16, the occupants’ Su-35 aircraft carried out missile strikes on Lviv oblast.
 In two days, another five missiles struck the city at night — seven people were killed, 12 wounded, according to Lviv Mayor Andriy Sadovyi.